 Australia's takeover laws and regulations limit aggressive defensive tactics commonly seen in other jurisdictions.
 ASX-listed companies also face additional restrictions during control transactions.
-However, Australian takeover targets are not without defences and strategic and advanced planning is essential to resist undervalued bids and maximize value.
+However, Australian takeover targets are not without defences and strategic and advanced planning is essential to resist undervalued bids and maximise value.

 Once a takeover bid has been communicated (either publicly or privately) to the target’s directors by a bona fide bidder, the target board is restricted from undertaking certain actions which would trigger a proposed condition of the bid, or otherwise cause the bid to not proceed.
 Should the target company nevertheless elect to proceed with any of those actions (referred to as “frustrating actions”), the Takeovers Panel may make a declaration of “unacceptable circumstances”.